northeastern-rc/rc-public-documentation/docs/source/runningjobs/recurringjobs.md

 source ~/.bashrc
 :::

 Note that the command specified in the `scrontab` file is executed via bash, NOT `sbatch`.
 You can list multiple commands separated by `;` and use other shell features, such as redirects.
-Additionally, any `#SBATCH` directives in executed scripts will be ignored.
+Any `#SBATCH` directives in executed scripts will also be ignored.
 To use the `scrontab` file, you must use `#SCRON` instead.

 ::::{note}
 Your `crontab` jobs will appear to have the same JobID every time they run until the next time you edit your `crontab` file.
-This means that only the most recent job will be logged to the default output file.
+Only the most recent job will be logged to the default output file.
 If you want a deeper history, redirect the output in your scripts to filenames with more unique names, such as a date or timestamp.
 For example:

 :::{code} bash
 python my_script.py > $(date +"%Y-%m-%d")_myjob_scrontab.out
 :::
 ::::

-If you want to see the accounting of a job that was handled by crontab, for example job `12345`, run the following command to view the slurm accounting:
+If you want to see the accounting of a job that was handled by crontab, for example, job `12345`, run the following command to view the Slurm accounting:

 :::{code} bash
 sacct --duplicates --jobs 12345